hquinn/ValiCraft/README.md

 4. **Type-Safe**: Compilation errors if validation rules don't match your types

 The generated code is pure C#, highly optimized, and produces minimal allocations.

+### Generator Diagnostics
+ValiCraft emits clear diagnostics at compile time when rules are misused or ambiguous.
+Examples include:
+- `VALC203`: issues around `Must/MustAsync` lambda forms
+- `VALC204`: invalid rule chain usage for a target type

+These diagnostics help you catch issues early with exact source locations and suggested fixes in messages.

 ## Requirements